Best Email Marketing Tools for Nonprofits in 2026: An Honest, Data-Driven Breakdown

 4. Mailchimp — Best for Nonprofits That Need Widespread Integrations

-Let me be direct: Mailchimp is no longer the obvious default it was in 2019.
-They've gone through several pricing restructures that made costs significantly higher for growing lists, and their 2023 move to charge for unsubscribed contacts — which they later walked back after massive backlash — left a real bad taste.
-That said, they offer a 15% nonprofit discount through TechSoup, and the integration ecosystem is genuinely unmatched.
+Let me be straight with you: Mailchimp isn't the obvious default anymore.
+They've restructured pricing several times in ways that made things way more expensive as lists grow.
+Their 2023 move to charge for unsubscribed contacts — which they eventually reversed after everyone complained — left a sour taste.
+That said, the 15% nonprofit discount through TechSoup is real, and their integration ecosystem is genuinely unmatched.

-If your nonprofit uses a specific CRM, event platform, or e-commerce tool, Mailchimp probably connects to it natively.
-Deliverability at 86% is the weakest on this list, which I'd normally dismiss as negligible — but at Mailchimp's price points, you're paying premium rates for below-average delivery.
-That math bothers me, and honestly it should bother you too.
+If your nonprofit uses a specific CRM, event platform, or e-commerce tool, Mailchimp probably plugs into it directly.
+But here's what bothers me: deliverability at 86% is the weakest on this list.
+You're paying premium prices for below-average delivery.
+That's just not good math.

 Key Features: